Overview of Mood Disorders

 These are the most common types of mood disorders:

-- Major depression.
-Having less interest in usual activities, feeling sad or hopeless, and other symptoms
+Major depression.
+Having less interest in normal activities, feeling sad or hopeless, and other symptoms

-for at least 2 weeks may indicate depression.
+for at least 2 weeks may mean depression.

-- Dysthymia.
-This is a chronic, low-grade, depressed, or irritable mood that lasts for at least
+Dysthymia.
+This is an ongoing (chronic), low-grade, depressed, or irritable mood that lasts for

-- Bipolar disorder.
-This is a condition in which a person has periods of depression alternating with periods
+Bipolar disorder.
+With this condition, a person has times of depression alternating with times of mania

-- Mood disorder related to another health condition.
-Many medical illnesses (including cancer, injuries, infections, and chronic illnesses)
+Mood disorder linked to another health condition.
+Many health conditions (including cancer, injuries, infections, and chronic illnesses)

 can trigger symptoms of depression.